doguma/StoryTellingXR/README.md

 ![Imgur Image](https://i.imgur.com/ynZcGyR.gif)

 By using AI based walk, the character moves towards the object upon the click of the object.
-Based on the proximity of the target object, the character goes through a sequence of animations (stand to sit, sitting, sit to stand) and walks away as the object actions are complete.
+Based on the proximity of the target object, the character goes through a sequence of animations (stand to sit, sitting, sit to stand) and walks away as the object actions are completed.
 Animations from [Mixamo](https://www.mixamo.com/#/), and character & environment models from [Meshtint](https://www.meshtint.com/) were utilized in this story.

 ### Camera Movement